ferrannadeu/IgCaller/README.md

 ### Requirements

-IgCaller is based on python3 and requires the following modules: subprocess, sys, os, itertools, operator, collections, statistics, argparse (v1.1), regex (v2.5.29 and v2.5.30), numpy (1.16.2 and v1.16.3), and scipy (v1.2.1 and v1.3.0).
-Although providing the versions of the previous modules tested, we are not aware about any specific version requirement for running IgCaller.
+IgCaller is based on python3 and requires the following modules: statistics, regex (v2.5.29 and v2.5.30), argparse (v1.1), numpy (1.16.2 and v1.16.3), and scipy (v1.2.1 and v1.3.0).
+Although providing the versions of the modules tested, we are not aware about any specific version requirement for running IgCaller.
+Other modules used by IgCaller but already included in base python are: subprocess, sys, os, itertools, operator, collections.

 The only required non-python program is [samtools](http://www.htslib.org) (version 1.6 and 1.9 have been tested).